Working with Finder Windows

 You can move a Finder window around the desktop by dragging its title bar, borders, or anywhere else the metallic look is.

 If you used previous versions of Mac OS X, you'll notice that moving windows around is considerably faster under version 10.3, as are other window tasks such as changing size.

 Using the Icon, List, or Columns Views for a Finder Window

 You can view Finder windows in three different views: Icon, List, and Columns.

 You can easily argue that icons made the Mac.
 Using friendly pictures to represent files and folders made the computer much friendlier and more approachable than any command line could ever hope to be.
 Mac OS X continues the use of icons to represent objects, and with their improved appearance under OS X, icons have never looked so good.

 You can view Finder windows in the Icon view by opening a window and then selecting View, As Icons; by pressing Command-1; or by clicking the Icon view button in the toolbar (see Figure 3.4).
 The objects in the window become icons, and if you have never seen OS X icons before, prepare to be impressed.

-Figure 3.4 Other operating systems might have copied the Mac’s icons, but none can compare to the snazzy look of Mac OS X.
+Figure 3.4 The familiar Icon view of the Mac OS is now even more visually appealing.
+Other operating systems might have copied the Mac's icons, but none can compare to this snazzy look.

 If you find that a window in the Icon view is messy, you can use the Clean Up command (View, Clean Up) to straighten up the window for you.
 This command neatly arranges icons so they line up in an orderly fashion.

-To arrange icons by a specific criterion, select View, Arrange By, and then select the criterion by which you want the window’s icons ordered.
-Your options are the following: Name, Date Modified, Date Created, Size, Kind, or Label.
+To arrange icons by a specific criterion, select View, Arrange, and then select the criterion by which you want the window's icons ordered.
+Your options are the following: by Name, by Date Modified, by Date Created, by Size, by Kind, or by Label.